 Our recommendation for ZMA comes from its effects on 2 key hormones: testosterone and growth hormone.
 There was a study in 2000 that showed supplementation of ZMA over a 7-week period resulted in an increase of both.
 These are both great hormones if you’re looking to improve your body composition.
 Even if you’re a woman, optimising you testosterone production will ensure you maintain a healthy lean muscle mass as well as keeping your metabolism up.

 For dosing, follow the recommended guidelines of the brand you buy.

 In terms of health, a multivitamin in probably the first supplement that you think of.
 Is this valid?
 Does a multi-vitamin convey the health benefits that you might imagine it does?

-This NHS article confirms that the most commonly used supplements did not have any significant effect on the risk of cardiovascular outcomes or death from any cause.
-Their conclusion is that a balanced and varied diet is a far better option for reducing the risk of health problems.
+This NHS article suggests that a balanced and varied diet is a far better option for reducing the risk of health problems than taking supplements.

 Obviously, we cannot argue with the science!
 The only exception might be when you know you have a poor diet devoid of nutrients.
 You might then choose to take a single multivitamin as a safety net.

 There’s no real substitute for a healthy, balanced, calorie-controlled diet.
 Get plenty of lean protein, fruit, veggies, pulses and unrefined carbs.

 But, perhaps your lifestyle makes it challenging to follow a healthy diet.
 Or maybe you deliberately cut certain food groups.
 Perhaps you need a bit of a boost in certain situations?
 In these cases, the strategic use of supplements can be a useful addition to your nutrition plan.